 5. All grants and funds supporting the manuscript should be noted.
 In particular, the financial support of studies evaluating the products of a company from which funds or grants were received should be clearly noted, as should the financial support of studies involving any potential, actual or perceived conflict of interest.
 If authors have no declaration of COI, please describe it at the end of manuscript.

-6. The manuscript should be written in English, French or German in a double-spaced format, and should be submitted through digital electronic media such as CD or USB memory stick.
+6. The manuscript should be written in English in a double-spaced format, and should be submitted through digital electronic media such as CD or USB memory stick.

 7. The format of the manuscript should adhere to the following guidelines: